SecondeJK/dev-theatre-2/content/about/index.md

 I founded Birmingham's current PHP usergroup, brumPHP, and host/co-run a quarterly tech conference, Fusion Birmingham led by and founded by the Fusion Group.

-I am the PHP Language specialist Developer Advocate for global communications giant Vonage.
+I am a Senior Developer Advocate in PHP at global Cloud Communications company Vonage.

 I write and speak on PHP, Developer Culture and DevOps Tooling.